andrew/pycon/slides.md

 ---

-## Transitive dependencies are invisible
+## Transitive dependencies are not pinned

 ```yaml
 # your workflow, pinned